Article/Mention

 Larger private-equity firms can weather the storm

-Larger private-equity firms, on the other hand, are more sheltered from the meltdown of oil prices, according to Brent Shultz, another partner at Haynes and Boone.
+Larger private-equity firms, on the other hand, are more sheltered from the meltdown of oil prices, according to Brent Shultz, another partner at Haynes Boone.

 "Maybe they have one fund that's struggling that maybe like an energy opportunities fund, but they may have 15 or 20 other funds that do other types of investing," Shultz said.